Non-stop flights to Oslo (OSL)

 From Ålesund and Alta, you can fly with Norwegian and SAS (Star Alliance).

-From Bodø, you can fly non-stop with Norwegian or SAS (Star Alliance).
+From Bergen and Bodø, you can fly with Norwegian and SAS (Star Alliance).

 From Førde, you can fly non-stop to Oslo with Widerøe.